-Today was a day of celebration: stonemason Mike Slotboom and I got the Natural Stone Award , which we received for our work on the sandstone canopy on which we both worked for St. John's Cathedral in Den Bosch.
+Today was a day of celebration: Slotboom stonemason Mike and I were awarded the medal for our work on Stone the sandstone canopy on which we both worked for St. John's Cathedral in Den Bosch.
 The Natural Stone Award is awarded to persons or assigned to projects that receive the qualification "excellent craftsmanship" from a competent jury from the trade.

 I was very surprised that I was nominated at all for the award; over the years I've had much more difficult or bigger works in hand, among which two canopies for which I did carve all the stonemasonry work myself.
 I thought as a sculptor I would never be eligible for this award because I'm actually not affiliated with the Stone Industry Board.
 But now I was this afternoon awarded the medal I felt very honored and I of course gratefully received.